Hero background

 - Lockable rooms

-The safety of our volunteers is our absolute priority.
-All of our programmes are carefully selected and monitored to ensure a safe environment, both in the schools where you’ll work and in the house that will be your home during your stay.
+Your safety is our top priority.
+All our programmes are carefully chosen and monitored to keep things safe, both at the schools where you'll be working and at the house that hosts you during your stay.

-We only work with schools and communities that offer welcoming, reliable and structured environments for hosting international volunteers.
-The facilities are located in safe areas, with controlled access and the constant presence of the local team.
-Our partners globally welcome over 2,000 travellers per year — the youngest are 14 and the most “senior” are over 70 — and they are experienced and trained in managing this diversity.
+We only work with schools and communities that offer welcoming, well-organised settings for international volunteers.
+The accommodation is in safe areas with controlled access, with the local team always on hand.
+Our partners host more than 2,000 travellers a year worldwide, ages 14 to 70+, and are experienced at managing that mix.

-Cape Verde is a warm and welcoming country, but as in any context it’s important to keep a few simple things in mind:
+Cape Verde is warm and welcoming, but as anywhere it's worth keeping a few things in mind:

-✔ Avoid displaying valuables openly and carry only what you need when going out
+✔ Avoid showing valuables openly and only carry what you need when you head out

-✔ Respect local traditions, dress modestly when away from the beach and ask before photographing people
+✔ Respect local traditions, dress modestly when you're away from the beach and ask before photographing people

-✔ Always move around with a travel companion in the evenings and follow the local team’s advice on which places to visit
+✔ Travel with a buddy in the evenings and follow the local team's advice on places to spend time

 🧭 Orientation day